enoch232/CLI-RPN/README.md

 2. Very easy to set up
 3. Many configurations

+### Tradeoffs

+Deployment:
+I chose Heroku for the deployment platform.
+Although AWS is cheaper in the long run, simplicity of Heroku to set up a server, and free cost of small instances (postgreSQL, EC2) outweight the benefits of using AWS for this scenario.

+Design Pattern:

 ## Setup

 In order to get started:

 Clone this repository by typing this command in the terminal: